sp4c38/AWattPrice/README.md

 https://apps.apple.com/app/awattprice/id1536629626</a>

+### Description

-An app that displays electricity prices retrieved from the public aWATTar API.
+AWattPrice is an app that displays electricity prices retrieved from the public aWATTar API.

 aWATTar is an electricty provider, where customers don't pay a fix price for electricity, but instead pay as much for the electricity as it currently costs at stock exchange 📉.
 This is possible because the electricity price changes every hour.